aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/_index.md

 {{% alert color="primary" %}}

-You can modify VBA or Macro Code using Aspose.Cells.
-Aspose.Cells has added the following namespace and classes to read and modify the VBA project in the Excel file.
+You can modify VBA or macro code using Aspose.Cells.
+Aspose.Cells has added the following namespaces and classes to read and modify the VBA project in the Excel file.

 - Aspose.Cells.Vba
 - VbaProject
 - VbaModuleCollection
 - VbaModule

-This article will show you how to change the VBA or Macro Code inside the source Excel file using Aspose.Cells.
+This article will show you how to change the VBA or macro code inside the source Excel file using Aspose.Cells.

 {{% /alert %}}

-The following sample code loads the source Excel file which has a following VBA or Macro code inside it
+The following sample code loads the source Excel file which has the following VBA or macro code inside it:

 {{< highlight java >}}